datanav/docs/terms.rst

 in applicable Documentation of Services.
 The Services will be subject to continual improvement.

-If the Services does not function as described in applicable Documentation of Services, SESAM will correct verified errors in the Services at SESAMS's own expense.
+If the Services do not function as described in applicable Documentation of Services, SESAM will correct verified errors in the Services at SESAMS's own expense.
 SESAM may choose to replace the Services or functionality therein instead of performing a correction.
-If SESAM does not solve the verified errors according to the time-limits agreed in *Description of the Services* section 2.3, or does not replace the Service within a reasonable time, the Customer may cancel their subscription to that particular service in accordance with the terms in section 11.
+If SESAM does not solve the verified errors according to the time-limits set out together with the description of the Services in question or does not replace the Service within a reasonable time, the Customer may cancel their subscription to that particular service in accordance with the terms in section 11.
 The Customer may not set forth any other claims due to defects or errors in the Services.

 Links to websites not owned or controlled by SESAM that are available in the Services, related web pages or the documentation are provided without any responsibility or liability for SESAM.
 SESAM is not responsible for the content and/or information on such websites.
-In the same

-manner, SESAM is not responsible for defects and errors arising from the Customer's own applications, databases or other systems.
+In the same manner, SESAM is not responsible for defects and errors arising from the Customer's own applications, databases or other systems.

 4.2.
 Service Level Agreements (SLA) targets, penalties
 ------------------------------------------------------